Experity/Embedded-Widget/README.md

-'hospitalTotalPatients'  // Returns the total number of patients at the hospital (includes appointments later in the day) 'queueWait'              // Returns a Queue's current wait in minutes (this requires the the queueId to be passed) 'queuePatientsInLine'    // Returns a Queue's current patients in line (this requires the the queueId to be passed) 'queueWaitRange'         // Returns a Queue's current waitn in minutes in the form of a range (this requires the the queueId to be passed)
+'hospitalTotalPatients'  // Returns the total number of patients at the hospital (includes appointments later in the day) 'queueWait'              // Returns a Queue's current wait in minutes (this requires the the queueId to be passed) 'queuePatientsInLine'    // Returns a Queue's current patients in line (this requires the the queueId to be passed) 'queueWaitRange'         // Returns a Queue's current wait in minutes in the form of a range (this requires the the queueId to be passed)
 ```

 ### Advanced